 4. Remove the reserve tank from its holder by pulling it straight up.
 Drain the coolant, then put the tank back in its holder.

-When removing the reserve tank, first remove the cruise control cable and the ground cable from their clips.
+6-cylinder models When removing the reserve tank, first remove the cruise control cable and the ground cable from their clips.
 After installing the tank back in place, put the cables back in their clips.